-This connection between integers and one's soul seemed to have been just the beginning.
-They also connected numbers with shapes and so geometry and by extension, to space itself.
+1.1.
+A LITTLE BIT OF THE PRESOCRATIC GREEKS extension, to space itself.
 Keep them in mind: 1, 2, 3, and 4.
 What can you do with them?
 Well, you can add them: 1 + 2 + 3 + 4 = 10 which is not such a complicated thing, but these are special numbers after all and so their combinations must be special as well: "10" was important.
 You can also make patterns with numbers-and a highly useful definition of modern mathematics (especially in physics)-is that it's the process of finding patterns.
-Figure 1.3 shows examples of Pythagorean patterns with integer numbers.
+Figure ?? shows examples of Pythagorean patterns with integer numbers and an important Egyptian application.